KryptonPortugal/Krypton/Krypton/Content/Mathematics/Fundamental Mathematics/57 - Manifolds and cell complexes/An introduction to  smooth manifold theory via artificial neural networks.md

 Let's dive into the magical world of manifold curvature, and get chummy with two types of extrinsic curvatures of submanifolds: the second fundamental form and the mean curvature.
 These two aren't just there to look pretty – they're actually pretty good at telling us some really important stuff about the curvature of our submanifolds.

-Now, put on your adventure cap and think about a scenario where the second fundamental form is, well, nothing, zip, zero - $L_{i j}=0$.
-What does this mean for our submanifold $\mathcal{S}$?
-It actually gets a new title: totally geodesic.
-What's that?
-Well, think of a geodesic as a sort of "path of least resistance" on a surface.
-A geodesic on $\mathcal{S}$ is also a geodesic on the parent manifold $\mathcal{M}$.

-To really bring this home, imagine a flat plane chilling in a 3D space.
-Any straight line you draw on that plane is still a straight line in the larger space.
-That's what we're talking about when we say a geodesic in $\mathcal{S}$ is also a geodesic in $\mathcal{M}$.
-It just so happens that this agrees perfectly with our intuitive idea that a plane doesn't do any bending when it's in space.

-But wait, there's more!
-Now let's consider a situation where the mean curvature vector field is also a big fat zero - $H=0$.
-This earns our submanifold another new name: a minimal submanifold of $\mathcal{M}$.
-Picture $\mathcal{S}$ as a shy, humble little thing, occupying the least amount of space possible.
-If you were to poke and prod it, making it squirm locally, you'd find its volume increasing.

 These concepts - the second fundamental form and mean curvature - aren't just fun facts.
 They're actually super useful tools that will come in handy when we get to the topic of regularization.

 ## Relation to neural networks